 Project managers are assigned projects by the CIO.

-The IT Security and Disaster Planning group provides:
+The IT Security and Disaster Recovery Planning group provides:

 IT Security does not have responsibility for application security.
 Application security development resides with the developers and administration of application security belongs primarily with application owners.